 Most mosquito bites will heal on their own without any need for additional treatment.
 However, the eyelid is a sensitive area and may require special care to speed up the healing process.

 Experiencing symptoms of an infected mosquito bite on the eye?
 Have any questions or concerns about your eye health or vision?
 We're here to help!
-Simply contact Mississauga Vision Centre in Mississauga and one of our professional eye care professionals will be happy to assist.
+Simply contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton and one of our professional eye care professionals will be happy to assist.

 What is an eye infection?